data-henrik/cloud-project-onboarding-terraform/README.md

 They only provide a rough skeleton to demonstrate topics discussed in the blog.
 Only some of the files are provided which are required to deploy the full project.
 The IBM Cloud solution tutorial ["Apply end to end security to a cloud application"](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-cloud-e2e-security) is used as sample project or proof-point for the onboarding process.

+Read ["Getting started with Terraform"](https://cloud.ibm.com/docs/terraform?topic=terraform-getting-started) to learn how to set up your environment for using Terraform with IBM Cloud.

 ### Structure
 Terraform files are organized in directories and applied folder by folder, in ascending order.